Interreg European grant scheme

 Interreg A programmes are cross-border by definition.
 The Netherlands is taking part in 3 Interreg A programmes with Belgium and Germany:

-The Interreg 2 Seas 2014-2020 programme will not be continued after the final projects are concluded (probably in 2023).
+The programme Interreg 2 Seas 2014-2020 is not being continued.
+The final projects are expected to be concluded in 2023.

-All programmes have regional contact persons, also known as facilitators.
+All programmes have regional contact persons.
 You can find their details on the programme websites.

 Cooperation between regions in different countries (Interreg B)